How does a SIPP work?

 You can transfer and combine existing pensions into a Plum SIPP, allowing you to manage your retirement savings from a single app 📲

-The process is super easy, and can be completed by simply entering a few personal details (such as national insurance no.) along with the names and account numbers for your past pension providers.
+The process is super easy, and can be completed by simply entering a few personal details (such as national insurance no.) along with the names and account numbers of your past pension providers.

-For any specific questions or for help transferring pensions to Plum you can speak to our customer support team via ‘chat to human’ in the app, or by emailing firstname.lastname@example.org (though please note that we are unable to provide financial advice).
+For any questions or help with transferring pensions to Plum, you can speak to our customer support team.
+Contact them directly by using ‘chat to human’ in the app or by emailing email@example.com

 If you’re looking for a simple way to invest your money for the future, without putting it into a SIPP, then you can use Plum to open a Stocks & Shares ISA or General Investment Account.
 You can also check our earlier article for a comparison of the best investing apps.